petebachant/petebachant.github.io/_posts/2025-02-28-continuous-reproducibility.markdown

 they are about making decisions and taking action under high uncertainty.
 Does that sound like scientific research to you?

+Software engineering principles have been making their way into scientific software development practices [3], and this is very good thing.
+However, many research projects are not software projects, despite the fact that some software...
+Research projects often seek to produce knowledge, answering questions, producing artifacts as evidence to support the answers.
+These artifacts are almost always created by some sort of software.
+Here I will argue that we need to treat entire projects holistically, not jus the software part.

 These outcomes are achieved with automation.
 Code is automatically tested to ensure it can be safely incorporated.
 Code is automatically deployed to remove the pain of any manual procedures,